Wilfred Conwell Bain: Contributions to collegiate schools of music

-Music Departments at liberal arts colleges – including those of Harvard, Stanford, Columbia, and Chicago – that had two basic functions: (a) preparing young music scholars for futures in higher education, as functioning scholars in musicology, music history, and music theory, and (b) serving as curricular enrichments for general students;

-Teachers Colleges (aka "Normal Schools"), that trained young musicians expressly to be teachers of pre-collegiate music, the K-12 curricula of the nation.

 At two public institutions, Bain put all three models together into comprehensive music schools with the critical mass (large enrollments) needed for major productions in opera, large chorus, and symphony orchestras.
 And, Bain integrated these large, comprehensive music schools within their host colleges: first at the University of North Texas (then the nation's largest public teachers college that was emerging as a liberal arts university), second at Indiana University at Bloomington.
 Putting talent aside, Bain strongly felt that a music degree from a comprehensive music school that was embedded within a liberal arts university was a more powerful degree (from an interdisciplinary, rounding perspective), for both undergraduate and graduate students.
 Bain capitalized on the intellectual assets inherent of a university.
 The science core requirement, for example, might offer musical acoustics taught by physics professors.
 The English departments and theater wings might collaborate with the composition department.
 The music schools of North Texas and Indiana, often, were beneficiaries of talented students not majoring in music (Michael Brecker, while at Indiana, declared English as his major).

-The first college degree in jazz studies

-While at the University of North Texas College of Music (1938–47), Bain, as dean, presided over, advocated, and spearheaded the country's first degree program in jazz studies during the 1946–47 school-year.